Yuchen-sky/FIT5192-A1-Collectible-Items-Exchange-Systrm-JAVAEE/README.md

 what i make is a system which can let anyone publish their order price (Including buy price or sale price)

 this project includes assignment requirment, design report and project.

+I have made more complecate system(mainly in mechanism) than the assignment asking.